washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 https://github.com/washingtonpost/ans-schema/blob/master/src/main/resources/schema/ans/0.10.9/utils/variant.json

 A `variant` is a new ANS element which represents conditional content for a Story document.
 A variant relates to a single story.
 Multiple variants may related to the same story.
 Each variant contains a list of websites (the condition).
-If The Story is requested from a website set on a variant (condition matched), then the data defined on the variant will be used in place of the main story data.
+If the Story is requested from a website set on a variant, then the data defined on the variant will be used in place of the main story data.